-School The school, which is part of the multi academy trust

-known as Community Academies Trust

-Clerk to the Complaint Panel The person who will attend the Complaint Panel

-Hearing and keep a written record of the proceedings, and will write to the complainant notifying them of the decision of the Complaint to appoint the Complaint Panel and convene the Complaint Panel Hearing.
-The Clerk to the Governors will also usually act as the Clerk to the
+School The school, which is part of the multi academy trust known as Community Academies Trust.
+Clerk to the Independent Complai nt Panel The person who will attend the Independent Complaint Panel Hearing and keep a written record of the proceedings, and will write to the complainant notifying them of the decision of the Independent Complaint Panel.
+Clerk to the Local Governors The person responsible for making the arrangements to appoint the Independent Complaint Panel and convene the Independent Complaint Panel Hearing.
+The Clerk to the Governors will also usually act as the Clerk to the Independent Complaint Panel at the Independent Complaint Panel at the Independent Complaint Panel Hearing.
+Chair of the Local Governing Body The person elected by the Local Governing Body to be their chairperson.

-Panel.

-Clerk to the Local Governors The person responsible for making the arrangements be their chairperson.

-Complaint Panel at the Complaint Panel Hearing.

-Chair of the Local Governing Body The person elected by the Local Governing Body to the Department for Education) responsible for funding and monitoring standards in academies.

 Complainant The person or organisation making the complaint.

-Education Funding Agency The government department (a sub-department of the day-to-day management and running of the school to the Local Governing Body.
-Where a Local Governing Body does not exist a Hub Governing Body (sometimes called an EAB) carries out the same roles.
+Education & Skills Funding Agency The government department (a sub-department of the Department for Education) responsible for funding and monitoring standards in academies.
+Local Governing Body A sub-committee of the trust.
+The trust delegates the day-to-day management and running of the school to the Local Governing Body.
+Where a Local Governing Body does not exist a Educational Advisory Board carries out the same roles.
+Parent the day-to-day management and running of the school to the Local Governing Body.
+Where a Local Governing Body does not exist a Educational

-Local Governing Body A sub-committee of the Trust.
-The Trust delegates prospective pupil or former pupil, irrespective of whether they are or ever have been married, together with persons with parental responsibility for the pupil, and persons with care of the pupil.

-Parent The natural or adoptive mother or father of a pupil,

-School Day Term-time weekdays excluding weekends, inset

-days, bank holidays and school holidays.